thymeleaf/thymeleaf-extras-tiles2/README.markdown

 Configuration and usage without Spring
 --------------------------------------

 Following the standard configuration mechanisms in Tiles 2.2, in order to use Thymeleaf + Tiles in a non-Spring application, you should:

-  *   Either configure an `org.thymeleaf.extras.tiles2.web.startup.ThymeleafTilesListener` at your `web.xml`
+  *   Either configure an `org.thymeleaf.extras.tiles2.web.startup.ThymeleafTilesListener`
+      at your `web.xml`
-  *   ...or configure an `org.thymeleaf.extras.tiles2.web.startup.ThymeleafTilesServlet`, also at your `web.xml`.
+  *   ...or configure an `org.thymeleaf.extras.tiles2.web.startup.ThymeleafTilesServlet`,
+      also at your `web.xml`.

-Both of these artifacts declare an initialize a Thymeleaf-enabled `TilesContainer` instance, which you can access with:
+Both of these artifacts declare and initialize a Thymeleaf-enabled `TilesContainer` instance, which you can access with:

     final TilesContainer tiles = ServletUtil.getContainer(servletContext);

 ...and then execute specifying the definition to be executed and the following sequence of *request items*:

-  1. The Thymeleaf *template engine*.
+  1. The Thymeleaf *template engine* (`TemplateEngine`)
   2. The Thymeleaf *context* (`IContext`)
   3. The `HttpServletRequest`
   4. The `HttpServletResponse`
   5. The `java.io.Writer` the result should be written to (for example, `response.getWriter()`)

+Put as code:

     tiles.render("myDefinition", templateEngine, ctx, request, response, writer);